Borelset/SZ/README.md

+Involved code has been merged into SZ v2.1

 ## Improved SZ
 In ShiftInterval branch, we add a precomputation-based mechanism to accelerating relative-error bounded mode.
 In Parallelism branch, we add a parallelism method in point-by-point processing stage to achieve an acceleration.